BookOps-CAT/bookops-worldcat/README.md

 BookOps-Worldcat provides a Python interface for the WorldCat Metadata API.
-This wrapper simplifies requests to this OCLC web services making them more accessible to OCLC member libraries.
+This wrapper simplifies requests to OCLC web services making them more accessible to OCLC member libraries.

-Due to major changes introduced by OCLC in May 2020, the version 0.3.0 of the wrapper dropped functionality related to Search API.
+Due to major changes introduced by OCLC in May 2020, the version 0.3.0 of the wrapper dropped functionality related to WorldCat Search API.
 New search endopoints of the Metadata API supported in the 0.3.0 version should fill that gap.
-While WorldCat Metadata API is our primary focus, we plan in the future to expand wrapper's functionality to other related OCLC web services.
+While WorldCat Metadata API is our primary focus, we plan in the future to expand wrapper's functionality to other related OCLC web services, including dropped Search API.

 ## Installation